simplemice/home_assistant/README.md

 #### Casa de Ratón's Three Laws of Home Automation:

-When designing Maison De Lune's automations I have made every effort to prioritize the solution based on the following three laws.
+When designing Casa de Ratón's automations I have made every effort to prioritize the solution based on the following three laws.

 **First Law: Every automation or action should be the result of a passive sensor or indirect action**.